crate/cratedb-guide/docs/feature/storage/index.md

 :Sharded storage:

+  Sharding distributes data horizontally across multiple nodes, enabling systems to handle datasets far larger than any single machine can store or process.

   CrateDB shards every table, dividing and distributing it across cluster nodes.
   Each shard is a Lucene index composed of segments stored on the filesystem.